 If the bolt breaks off inside the tension-setting arm, you will need to remove the entire arm and drill out the bolt first.
 This can be drilled and backed out with an easy-out of the same diameter.

 Your other option is to drill a bigger hole and use a tap to clean the bolt threads out of the hole treads.
 Re-tap it with a slightly bigger thread and replace the bold with the appropriate size.

-Last and easiest option is to buy a new linkage and replacing the entire unit.
+The last and easiest option is to buy a new linkage and replace the entire unit.
 This will result in slicker and easier shifting between 2H and 4H and especially 4Lo.

 Jeep Wrangler 4WD Not engaging

 If you are experiencing problems with your Jeep Wrangler, not engaging 4-wheel drive, then this part of the article is for you.
 It also involves a linkage that has either failed or completely worked itself loose and fallen off.